-During epidural administration, Naropin should be administered in incremental doses of 3 to 5 mL with sufficient time between doses to detect toxic manifestations of unintentional intravascular or intrathecal injection.
+Many drugs used during the conduct of anesthesia are considered potential triggering agents for malignant hyper-thermia (MH).
+Amide-type local anesthetics are not known to trigger this reaction.
+However, since the need for supplemental general anesthesia cannot be predicted in advance, it is sugested that a standard protocol for MH management should in incremental doses of 3 to 5 mL with sufficient time between doses to detect toxic manifestations of unintentional intravascular or intrathecal injection.
 Syringe aspirations should also be performed before and during each supplemental injection in continuous (intermittent) catheter techniques.
-An intravascular injection is still possible ever if aspirations for blood are negative.
-During the administration of epidural anesthesia. is recommended that a test dose be adminis tered initially and the effects monitored before the full dose is given.
-When clinical condi tions permit, the test dose should contain an appropriate dose of epinephrine to serve as a warning of unintentional intravascular injection.
-If injected into a blood vessel, this amount of epinephrine is likely to produce a transient "epinephrine response" within 45 seconds, consisting of an increase in heart rate and systolic blood pressure, circumoral pallor, palpitations and nervousness in the unsedated patient.
+An intravascular injection is still possible even if aspirations for blood are negative.
+During the administration of epidural anesthesia, it is recommended that a test dose be administered initially and the effects monitored before the full dose is given.
+When clinical conditions permit, the test dose should contain an appropriate dose of epinephrine to serve as a warning of unintentional intravascular injection.
+If injected into a blood vessel, this amount of epinephrine is likely to produce a transient epinephrine response" within 45 seconds, consisting of an increase in heart rate and systolic blood pressure, circumoral pallor, palpitations and nervousness in the unsedated patient.
 The sedated patient may exhibit only a pulse rate increase of 20 or more beats per minute for 15 or more seconds.
 Therefore, following the test dose, the heart should be continuously monitored for a heart rate increase.
-Patients on beta-blockers may not manifest changes in heart rate, but blood pressure monitoring can detect a rise in systolic blood pressure.
-A test dose of a short-acting amide anesthetic such as lidocaine is recommended to detect an uninten tional intrathecal administration.
-This will be manifested within a few minutes by signs of spinal block (eg, decreased sensation of the buttocks, paresis of the legs, or, in the sedated patient, absent knee jerk).
+Patients on beta-blockers may not manifest changes in heart rate, but blood pressure ionitoring can detect a rise in systolic blood pressure.
+A test dose of a short-acting amide anesthetic such as lidocaine is recommended to detect an unintentional intrathecal administration.
+This will be manifested within a few minutes by signs of spinal block (eg, decreased sensation of the buttocks, paresis of the legs, or, in the sedated patient, absent knee ierk).
 An intravascular or subarachnoid injection is still possible even if results of the test dose are negative.
-The test dose itself may produce a systemic toxic reaction, high spinal or epinephrine-induced cardiovascular effects.
-Use in Brachial Plexus Block approach the threshold for central nervous system toxicity after the administration of 300 mg of ropivacaine for brachial plexus block.
-Caution should be exercised when using the 300 mg dose (see OVERDOSAGE).
+The test dose itself may produce a systemic toxic reaction, high spinal or epinephrineinduced cardiovascular effects.